 program.
 The smolt estimate program returned in 2019 and 2020 on the Northwest and Little Southwest Miramichi Rivers when the MSA, and other like-minded conservation groups, were concerned about the increasing striped bass population, the decreasing number of returning adult salmon, and the ongoing impacts of climate change.
 The focus was initially planned for the Northwest branch, with plans to expand to the Southwest branch in the future.
-The smolt estimate program then continued from 2021-2023 on the Northwest and Dungarvon Rivers.
+The smolt estimate program then continued from 2021-2024 on the Northwest and Dungarvon Rivers.

 An accurate estimate of the total smolt population migrating out of the Northwest and Southwest branches of the Miramichi River to the ocean is a crucial component to understanding and managing Atlantic salmon in this area.
-This study aimed to assess smolt production on the Northwest Miramichi River and the Dungarvon River (Figure 1) to determine if adequate juvenile production was occurring.
+This study aimed to assess smolt production on the Northwest Miramichi River and Dungarvon River to determine juvenile production estimates.
 Ocean survival rates of smolts could then be observed in subsequent years as adults return as grilse and multi-sea-winter salmon and could help guide management decisions to conserve this critical population of salmon.